Landing at Nadzab: Follow-up

 The next day they went to work on the airstrip with hand tools.
 Trees were felled, potholes filled in and a windsock erected.
 Fourteen gliders were supposed to fly in three light tractors, three mowers, a wheeled rake and other engineering equipment from Dobodura.
 Because the lack of opposition made immediate resupply non-urgent, and because he had doubts about the proficiency of the glider pilots, whom he knew had undergone only minimal training, General Blamey decided that the glider operation was not worth the risk to the glider pilots or their passengers and cancelled it, substituting instead the afternoon supply run by specially modified B-17s.
 Lacking mowers, the Kunai grass was cut by hand by the pioneers, sappers, paratroops and native civilians and burned, causing the destruction of some stores and equipment that had been lost in the long grass and "a swirl of black dust".
 By 11:00 on 6 September, the 1500 ft strip – which had not been used for over a year – had been extended to 3300 ft.

-The first plane to land was an L-4 Piper Cub at 0940 6 September, bringing with it Colonel Murray C. Woodbury, the commander of the U.S. Army's 871st Airborne Engineer Aviation Battalion.
+The first plane to land was an L-4 Piper Cub at 0940 6 September, bringing with it Lieutenant Colonel Harry G. Woodbury Jr., the commander of the U.S. Army's 871st Airborne Engineer Aviation Battalion.
 Three transports followed, nearly running down some of the throng working on the strip.
 Another 40 aircraft followed in the afternoon, many containing American and Australian engineers.
 The 871st followed the next day with its small air-portable bulldozers and graders.
 They located a site for a new airstrip, which became known as No. 1, the existing one becoming No. 2.
 The site proved to be an excellent one; an old, dry riverbed with soil largely composed of gravel.
 A gravel base and steel plank was laid to accommodate the fighters based at Tsili Tsili that were in danger of bogging down when the weather deteriorated.
 By the end of October there were four airstrips at Nadzab, one of which was 6000 ft long and sealed with bitumen.